 \subsection{Data-driven Methods}

-To address the limitations of manual inspection methods, this section focuses on data-driven methods.
-We describe SDD, data collection and setup, data challenges and machine learning based approach.
-The modeling process follows the CRISP-DM (\citet{crisp}) framework.
+To address the limitations of manual inspection methods, this section focuses on data-driven approaches.
+We describe SDD, data collection and setup, data challenges, and a machine learning based approach.
+The modelling process follows the CRISP-DM \citep{crisp} framework.